Prostitution in the United Kingdom: Regulation

-In 2006, the Labour government raised the possibility of loosening the prostitution laws and allowing small brothels in England and Wales.
+In 2006, the Labour government raised the possibility of revising the prostitution laws, to allow small brothels in England and Wales.
 According to the law that is still current, one prostitute may work from an indoor premises, but if there are two or more prostitutes the place is considered a brothel and it is an offence.
 Historically, local police forces have wavered between zero tolerance of prostitution and unofficial red light districts.
 Three British ministers, Vernon Coaker, Barbara Follett and Vera Baird, visited the Netherlands to study their approach to the sex trade, and came to the conclusion that their policy of legal prostitution was not effective, and therefore ruled out the legalisation of prostitution in the UK.
-Plans to allow "mini brothels" were abandoned, after fears that such establishments would bring pimps and drug dealers into residential areas.
+Plans to allow "mini brothels" were abandoned after fears arose that such establishments would bring pimps and drug dealers into residential areas.

 On the subject of local regulation, a spokeswoman for the English Collective of Prostitutes commented in 2016: "A managed zone is no substitute for decriminalisation.
 Some women complain that the police wash their hands of the area and they feel segregated from the protection of the local community."